farewell, godspeed to you and your journeys

 the location that GonsoLicense stores files in is variable and prone to change, as it can technically store files anywhere on the system

-service or script should be launched, as it is time sensitive
+service or script should be launched, as it is time sensitivehow does this actually work

 Unity does a lot of things right, but it cannot read encrypted files; this means that the SDK cannot just create an avatar from files that it can't read